iwvelando/telegraf-exec-zpool-status/README.md

 # telegraf-input-zpool-status

-A simple tool to extract zpool status and output [Influx line protocol](https://docs.influxdata.com/influxdb/cloud/reference/syntax/line-protocol/);
+This is a simple tool to extract zpool status and output [Influx line protocol](https://docs.influxdata.com/influxdb/cloud/reference/syntax/line-protocol/);
 it is designed to be used with a [telegraf exec plugin](https://github.com/influxdata/telegraf/tree/master/plugins/inputs/exec).
 This parses the output of `zpool -H -p` and has been developed against Ubuntu 20.04 with ZFS 0.8.3 and InfluxDB 1.x for generating compatible line